paed01/bpmn-engine/docs/ServiceTask.md

 How to reference service function.

-# Expression
+## Expression

-Define as expression referencing a service function.
+Define an expression in `implementation` attribute referencing a service function.

 ```javascript
 'use strict';